nicksherefkin/slingshotdiviningrod/Posts/Career ladders and successful sleeper agents.md

 The *Dobbs* decision along with Alito's other victories have not birthed a brand new legal era, free of yesteryear's precedents.
 These successes mark the next chapter for the continuation ongoing conflicts albeit along more conservative lines.
 This is not to dismiss the terrible power and ramifications of these decisions.
-Any incrementalist would take these events as unqualified victories.
+Any conservative incrementalist would take the recent decisions as unqualified victories.
-But to the constructive sleeper agent who has been holding their tongue their entire career on the idea that losing battle after battle will be worth winning the war, Alito seems bitter.
+But the persistence of the same fights seems to infuriate Alito, who held his tongue his entire career on the idea that losing those battles would be repaid with winning the war.

 Donald Trump's presidency provides a complementary case for these ideas.
 Although he was in not a sleeper agent, he advocated positions and methods that similar politicians believed they had to keep secret.
 And while constructive is the last word you might associate with Trump, he initially sought to build the capacities of the country in a way he considered an improvement.
-But like Alito, Trump underestimated the unruliness of bureaucratic hulks for radical executives.
+But like Alito, Trump underestimated the unruliness of bureaucratic hulks to the mandates of radical executives.
-Another [recent *New Yorker* article](https://www.newyorker.com/magazine/2022/08/15/inside-the-war-between-trump-and-his-generals)[^2] captures his surprise by documenting Trump's conflicts with his generals in the waning days of his presidency.
+Another [recent *New Yorker* article](https://www.newyorker.com/magazine/2022/08/15/inside-the-war-between-trump-and-his-generals)[^2] captures this by documenting Trump's conflicts with his generals in the waning days of his presidency.

 > It turned out that the generals had rules, standards, and expertise, not blind loyalty.
 The President’s loud complaint to John Kelly one day was typical: “You fucking generals, why can’t you be like the German generals?”